 States where dog liability insurance is compulsory:

 States where you need dog liability insurance depending on the dog’s breed:

 States where dog liability insurance is highly recommended:

 1.4) What is the cost of dog liability insurance in Germany?

 The monthly costs of dog liability insurance in Germany depend on the selected services and the amount of coverage.
 Many insurance providers offer a standard coverage of 5, 20 or even 50 million euros.

-This is one is optional but can be quite handy on occasions.
+Getting dog health insurance in Germany is optional but can be quite handy on occasion.